vzhou842/easy-VQA-keras/README.md

   analyze model errors.
 - `model.py`, where the model architecture is specified
-- `prepare_data.py`, which reads and processes the data, either using the `easy-VQA` PyPi package or a custom data directory
+- `prepare_data.py`, which reads and processes the data, either using the [easy-vqa package](https://pypi.org/project/easy-vqa/) or a custom data directory

 ## Results